rotmanfinhub/deep-macrofin/docs/usage_timestep.md

    - `{file_prefix}_temp_best.pt`: the best model within current outer loop
    - `{file_prefix}_best.pt`: the best model over all the past outer loops
    - `{file_prefix}.pt`: the final model in the final outer loop.

+- Additional parameter `variables_to_track` for `train_model`:
+   - By default, the changes in each timestep for all endogenous and value variables are tracked.
+   - This additional parameter allows the user to specify additional variables to track.
+The variables to track must have already been defined by `equations` and available in `variable_val_dict` of the `PDEModelTimeStep` object.